Evolve Your Business

 Are you finding it hard to close your employees’ weekly timesheets?
 Or are you “the bad guy” whenever they must submit their time registrations?
 If so, then gamification may well be the solution.

-Here’s the biggest challenge you need to tackle if your company registers time.
+Here’s the biggest challenge you must tackle if your company registers time.

 If you’re a manager, a bookkeeper, or a project manager, you probably have to spend far too much time nagging people to get them to file their weekly timesheets on time.

-Meanwhile, your employees aren’t overly motivated to turn in their timesheets because they can’t see that it makes much difference to them.
+Meanwhile, your employees aren’t overly motivated to turn in their timesheets because they can’t see that it makes much difference.

-So they usually put it off until the absolutely last minute.
+So they usually put it off until the last minute.

 And when they do register all their hours for the week immediately before leaving the office on Friday afternoon – or worse yet, at the end of the month – they have to work with guesstimates.
 You doubtless have no trouble imagining what it means for the data quality when you have a team of 30 or more people registering their hours in this way.